-Inpatients at Cabrini’s hospitals and palliative care facility can have two visitors per day, for up to two hours.
+Inpatients at Cabrini’s hospitals and palliative care facility can have two visitors per day, for up to ONE hour in total.

 These visitors can be of any age, including under 16.
-The two visitors may attend together, for up two hours, or separately for a total of two hours.
+The two visitors may attend together, for up one hour, or separately for a total of one hour.

 Exceptions to our visitor policy include:

-These exceptions will be managed on a case-by-case basis, by nurse managers and nurse directors.
+These exceptions will be managed on a case-by-case basis.

-For more information about visitor restrictions at Cabrini Residential Aged Care at Ashwood, please click here.
+For more information about visitor restrictions at Cabrini Residential Aged Care at Ashwood, click here.

-Cabrini is following all Department of Health and Human Services (DHHS) guidelines for screening patients and visitors across our sites.
+Cabrini is following all DHHS guidelines for screening patients and visitors across our sites, including additional screening in response to new exposure sites in Victoria.

 All visitors need to adhere to Cabrini’s screening processes and infection control requirements, including providing details for contact tracing purposes, temperature screening, wearing a single-use mask and social distancing.